Alluxio/alluxio/docs/en/Get-Started.md

 [AWS account with an access key id and secret access key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).
 The optional sections will be labeled with **[Bonus]**.

-**Note**  This guide is designed to start an Alluxio system with minimal setup on a single machine.
+**Note**: This guide is designed to start an Alluxio system with minimal setup on a single machine.
 If you are trying to speedup SQL analytics, you can try the [Presto Alluxio Getting Started](https://www.alluxio.io/alluxio-presto-sandbox-docker/) tutorial.